 It’s amazing how little is known about low light photography and why many pictures are ruined when the environment is too dark.
-Many folks in fact go on to buy more expensive camera thinking the problem will be solved.
-No way!
-That will not help you out.

 The most important thing is to first understand why pictures turn out bad under low light.
 In this article, I’ll help you understand the mechanics behind low light photography and then we’ll take a look at a simple solution to the problem.
-You’ll see that you can even take good pictures in low light using point-and-shoot cameras.
+You’ll see that you can even take good pictures in low light even using point-and-shoot cameras.

 1. Understand Why Photos Turn Out Bad In Low Light